dimajix/flowman/docs/cookbook/execution-phases.md

 * `CREATE` - create or migrate all target tables
 * `BUILD` - populate all target tables with meaningful data
 * `VERIFY` - verify the result
-Maybe that is just too much, especially you probably don't want the `CREATE` phase to be executed over and over again.
+Maybe that is just too much of work being done, especially you probably don't want the `CREATE` phase to be executed over and over again for every date in the range of the parameter `processing_date` in the example above.

-Luckily, Flowman allows you to specify when which phase is to be execuetd:
+Luckily, Flowman allows you to specify when which phase is to be executed:

 ```yaml
 jobs: